Speak out Wiltshire

 You can choose what the best and safest option for you is.

 From mobile phones to social networking sites such as Facebook, technology has become part of the way we live our lives.
 Although there are many benefits to the way we may choose to communicate with each other and seek information, these changes are increasingly putting people at risk of stalking and abuse.
-For further information on what cyber stalking is and how you can help to keep yourself safe please read the documents in the download section.

 Domestic abuse - support services